 We welcome feedback to help us continually improve all areas of our services so that we remain a first class provider of supported housing.
-There are a number of ways you can provide feedback including: Repair Satisfaction Slips, Feedback Cards, Tenant Forums, Tenant Satisfaction Surveys and through our Tenant Quality Team.
+There are a number of ways you can provide feedback including: Repair Satisfaction Slips, Feedback Cards, Tenant Forums and Tenant Satisfaction Surveys.

-See page 7 for more information.
+See next page for more information.